smaspe/smaspe.github.io/_drafts/sun_clock.md

 This way, you maximise the time spent awake during the day.
 And it is all progressive, and it does not care about daylight saving time.

+And you don't even need curtains!

-All you have to do is choose what is the duration of your night, and how long after sunrise you want to get up.
+All you have to do is choose what is the duration of your night (I need at least a good 8h sleep, but ymmv), and how long after sunrise you want to get up.
+Choose if you want to see the sun rise everyday, or let the sun light gently wake you.